-Operations in all Society assemblies (BoG/Councils/Boards/any Committee) are specified in Bylaw 3.8.
-For detailed procedures when transacting business in a Society assembly (BoG, Councils, Boards, any Committee), refer to the "The Governance Toolkit" in Clause 2.0 of the Society P&Ps.
+Operations in all Society assemblies (BoG/Councils/Boards/ Committee) are specified in Bylaw 7.1.
+For detailed procedures when transacting business in a Society assembly (BoG, Councils, Boards, any Committee), refer to the "The Governance Toolkit" in Clause 2.0 of these P&Ps.